icinganalysis/icinganalysis.github.io/content/messinger.md

 There is more in that vein, so this marks the beginning of the end of the use of "datum" temperature.

-###Sublimation and melting

-Messinger has some interesting comments on these topics, which I will not detail.
-Readers are recommended to consult the paper.

-Sublimation is summarized below in the Conclusions.

 ##Conclusions